 Survivorship bias occurs when we draw conclusions only from examples which have passed some sort of selection criteria and systematically discount those which have not.

-Recently, I was talking to a group of teachers about John Dunlosky’s research into successful study skills, and it turned out that they had all – without exception – been firm proponents of the least effective methods.
-According to a study of students’ study habits, 84% report spending most of their time rereading and highlighting their notes and text books.
+Recently, I was talking to a group of teachers about John Dunlosky’s review of effective study skills, and it turned out that they had all – without exception – been firm proponents of the least effective methods.
+According to a survey of students’ study habits, 84% report spending most of their time rereading and highlighting their notes and text books.
 Dunlosky found that despite their popularity, rereading and highlighting are the most inefficient, ineffective ways to study.
 There’s even some evidence that highlighting leads to decreased performance.
 (I can recommend Jake Hunton’s book, Exam Literacy if you want to explore this topic more fully.)

 But if these approaches to study are so ineffective, why are they so popular?
 Well, this can be explained partly because they’re easy, and partly because they result in the comforting belief that we’re familiar with what we’re rereading, and so they seem to lead to a strong illusion of knowledge; students end up feeling confident that they know things they’re unable to recall independently.
 But despite these attractions you’d still think that by now we’d have generations of students who’d be testifying that their shoddy study habits had led to exam failure.
 So why don’t teachers routinely warn students against the dangers of highlighting?
 Survivorship bias.